New-Graduate Registered Nurse Residency Program

 - We also require an essay titled “Why you selected nursing as a profession”.
 It should bring out your personality.
 Tell us what being a nurse means to you, and what you will bring to the profession and to Cedars-Sinai.
 The personal statement should not exceed two pages.

-- Registered Nurse - ED Case Manager - 12-hour Shifts Nursing - Experienced Nurses, Patient Services, Nursing Los Angeles, California
+- Registered Nurse - Neurology - 8NE - 12-Hour Nights Nursing - Experienced Nurses, Nursing Los Angeles, California

-- Registered Nurse - Surgical Stepdown / Transplant - 12-Hour Nights Nursing - Experienced Nurses, Nursing Los Angeles, California
+- Registered Nurse - Neonatal Intensive Care Unit - 12-Hour Nights Nursing - Experienced Nurses, Nursing Los Angeles, California

-- Registered Nurse - Neuro - 12-Hour Days Nursing - Experienced Nurses, Nursing Los Angeles, California
+- Registered Nurse - Cardiac Surgical Intensive Care Unit - 12-Hour Nights Nursing - Experienced Nurses, Nursing Los Angeles, California

-- Registered Nurse IV - Neuro - 12-Hour Days Nursing - Experienced Nurses, Nursing Los Angeles, California
+- Registered Nurse - Pediatric Intensive Care Unit - 12-Hour Day/Night Rotation Nursing - Experienced Nurses, Nursing Los Angeles, California

-- Registered Nurse - Epidemiology Surveillance - Epidemiology Nursing - Experienced Nurses, Compliance/Quality, Nursing Los Angeles, California
+- Registered Nurse, Therapeutic Apheresis - Blood Donor Facility - 10hr Shifts Nursing - Experienced Nurses, Nursing Los Angeles, California